 ... always has so much in-store.
 We've got to live it up to its potential.
 But, sometime making plans for a fantastic adventure can be tough.
 With so much on our plate and limited time to get everything done during the week, all we want is a relaxing weekend full of new experiences.
 So we cut out all of the work.
 Here are some excellent adventures and things to do this upcoming weekend.
 No need to budget the bank, all of these activities are at a bargain!

-The third weekend in September welcomes one of the largest Native American gatherings in the Southeast as more than 200 craftsmen, dancers, storytellers, living history demonstrators and others with ties to the region return to Ocmulgee National Monument in Macon, Georgia.
+The third weekend in September welcomes one of the largest Native American gatherings in the Southeast as more than 200 craftsmen, dancers, storytellers, living history demonstrators and others with ties to the region return to Ocmulgee Mounds National Historical Park in Macon, Georgia.

 September 15, 2018 - September 16, 2018